jdrumgoole/pyimport/README.md

-# PyMongoImport
+# pyimport

-`pymongoimport` is a python program that will import data into a MongoDB database.
+`pyimport` is a python program that will import data into a MongoDB database.

 Warning - This documentation is incomplete, give it time :-).

 For questions please email joe.drumgoole@mongodb.com

-## Why PyMongoImport?
+## Why pyimport?

-Why do we have `pymongoimport`?
+Why do we have `pyimport`?
 MongoDB already has a perfectly good (and much faster) [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) program that is available for free in the standard MongoDB [community download](https://www.mongodb.com/download-center#community).

-Well `pymongoimport` does a few things that mongoimport doesn't do (yet).
+Well `pyimport` does a few things that mongoimport doesn't do (yet).

 - Automatic `fieldfile` generation with the option **--genfieldfile**.
 - Ability to stop and restart an import.